'Pakistan on short list of 5G-ready countries with Zong's successful trial'

 "Zong is an important part of the ties that bind the two countries together," added Siddiqui.

 The IT secretary said that the government aims to bring in other major developments via the Information Technology sector as well.
-"It is the right of every Pakistani to be able to compete in terms of technology with the developed countries of the world."
+"It is the right of every Pakistani to be able to compete in terms of technology with the developed countries of the world," he added.

 Proud of you ......well done